Tenerife Restaurante Aguamansa where trouts are history now

 A friend once mentioned that fresh trouts there are not cheap, unless one would buy a large amount.

-So eat it at the restaurant before you visit the fish farm on the way to Mount Teide or while coming down from it.
+Hence, it was a good idea to eat it at the restaurant.
 By the way, I haven't seen trout fish for sale at Mercadona in the last years.
-Perhaps, the restaurant is an exclusive customer now.
+Perhaps, the restaurant was an exclusive customer in the end.

 Call Restaurante Aguamansa at tel.
 922 330638 to make sure it is open.